[Investigation] Polish MEP also went on freelance Azerbaijan trip

 He convened a special meeting with Azerbaijan's transport minister about the corridors in December.

-And he discussed the same topic with a think-tank belonging to Tural Ganyaliyev, an Azerbaijani MP who accompanied him, as well as the other three MEPs, on their trips to Azerbaijan.
+And he discussed the same topic with a think-tank belonging to Tural Ganyaliyev, an Azerbaijani MP who accompanied him, as well as the other three MEPs, on trips to Azerbaijan.

 Poręba and his former travel companion, de Chevilly, have advocated for the opening of the Zangezur Corridor — a highly sensitive route, whose status is still being negotiated by Armenia and Azerbaijan and which remains closed for now.